Dulme8556/Dulme8556/README.md

 ## Hello!
 I'm 17-years-old student. <br />
 Currently studying Information and Communication Technology at Gradia. <br />
 I am a fast learner and quickly adapt to new tasks and technologies.
-In my free time, I enjoy playing games with friends and exploring new trends in technology.
+In my free time, I enjoy playing games with friends.
 I am efficient in my work and always eager to develop new skills.